trevor-inflection/deepteam/docs/blog/shakespeare-claude-jailbreak.md

 ## Conclusion

 We used [DeepTeam](https://github.com/confident-ai/deepteam) to red-team Claude 4 Opus across 9 vulnerability types using both prompt-injection and persona-based roleplay attacks.
-Our findings demonstrate that Claude 4 Opus’s collaborative reasoning and historical persona adoption can be systematically exploited.
+Our findings demonstrate that Claude 4 Opus's collaborative reasoning and historical persona adoption can be systematically exploited.

 More specifically, academic roleplay attacks consistently breached bias, toxicity, and unauthorized-access safeguards at an average rate of approximately 18%, indicating that attack strategy outweighs the specific vulnerability type.